needle-mirror/com.unity.2d.psdimporter/Documentation~/PSDImporter.md

 ## Property Details

-### Import Hidden<a name="ImportHidden"></a>

-When this is selected, layers that are hidden are imported.
-The behavior is identical to the user unhiding all layers in the PSB file before import.

-### Mosaic<a name="Mosaic"></a>

-When __Mosaic__ is selected, all layers in the PSB file will be imported as separate Sprites.

 ### Character Rig<a name="CharRig"></a>

-When this is selected, a Prefab is generated containing a Sprite GameObject with the SpriteRenderer component.
+Enable this setting to generate a Prefab containing a Sprite GameObject with the SpriteRenderer component when importing the source file.
 If the Sprite contains bone and skin data, the __Sprite Skin__ component is added as well.
-The name of the GameObject is the same as the name specified in it's SpriteRect.
+The name of the GameObject is the same as the name specified in its SpriteRect.

-### Use Layer Grouping<a name="Hierarchy"></a>

-When this is selected, the generated GameObjects  mimic the layer grouping in the imported file.
-When the Asset hierarchy is modified, it is reflected on the next import.

 ### Reslice<a name="Reslice"></a>

 When this is selected, all user modification is discarded and SpriteRects are regenerated based on the current source file data.
 Extra SpriteRect meta data (e.g. Weights, Bones) persist if they remain valid after the SpriteRects are regenerated.

+### (Experimental) Keep Duplicate Names<a name="Duplicate"></a>

+Enable this feature to have Unity generate Sprites with exactly the same name as their source Layer, even when there are multiple Layers in the source file with the same names.
+This replaces the default import behavior where Unity appends “_[number]” to each Sprite when generating them from multiple source Layers with the same name.

 ## Name collision errors